nycdotnet/CheatSheets/SAP.md

 * pp01_disp: data explorer

+**Documenting the variant used by a historical job**
+  * Select a job and click "Step" button you can see the program name and the parameters field has the variant name in it.
+  * On that screen Goto...
+Variant will show a table of the variant properties.
+  * You can select the fields and use CTRL+C to copy and then paste into Excel.
+If you get "Not all data has been copied to the clipboard" - just scroll down to the bottom and that will buffer all the data and then copy it.

+**Tips**
+* Simple Job Selection you can use * as a wildcard.
 * /n ends the current session and starts a new transaction.
 Such as /npa20 will kill whatever you're working on and load pa20.

-Simple Job Selection you can use * as a wildcard.

-hold down control to select multiple columns before clicking sort.
+* hold down control to select multiple columns before clicking sort.

-Select a job and click "Step" button you can see the program name and the parameters field has the variant name in it.

-On that screen Goto...
-Variant will show a table of the variant properties.

-"Not all data has been copied to the clipboard" - just scroll down to the bottom and that will buffer all the data.